NitinReddyKamsani/CRM/README.md

 2) Password policies : makes the password expirwe after certain amount of time and increase the complexity of the password creation so that it is hard to hack.
 3) Login access : specify the users about the timing when they are allowed for logging in.

+** Object level : Object level is used to control the data access .
+Using object permissions you can prevent the user from seeing, editing (or) deleting any instance of a pariticular object like lead (or) Opportuinity.

+-> Object permissions can be set in the permissions and profiles